Lesson 3: Conditions and Branching

 Here we have two conditions being evaluated, 18 > 11 and 18 < 18, separated by the use of the AND Boolean conditional operator.
 By using the AND conditional operator both conditions must evaluate to true to make the entire statement true.
 In other words this AND this must be true for the entire statement to be true.
 There will be more discussion on Boolean topics in a later lesson.

-IF FALSE AND FALSE THEN ' is the current hour 12 to 17? (noon to 5PM)
+IF TRUE AND FALSE THEN ' is the current hour 12 to 17? (noon to 5PM)

 PRINT "Good Afternoon World!" ' yes, it must be afternoon